gmsn-ita/minushalf/docs/source/commands.rst

 correction tag
 ----------------------
- The atomic_program tag  specifies the settings for the atomic program execution.
-These settings are:
+ The correction tag specifies how the DFT -1/2 method is executed.
+It contains the following parameters:

 - correction_code: Code thar specifies the potential correction (Default: v)
 - potfiles_folder: Path to folder that holds the potential files for each atom.
 The files must be named in the following pattern :code:`${POTENTIAL_FILE_NAME}.${LOWERCASE_CHEMICAL_SYMBOL}` (Default: minushalf_potfiles)
-- amplitude: Scale Factor for the trimming function (Default: 1.0)
+- amplitude: caling factor to be used to correct the artificially generated potential.
+             In the vast majority of cases, the amplitude value is 1.0.
+However, there are some special cases where this value needs to be adjusted [7]_.
+             Therefore, we recommend that you do not change this value unless you know exactly what you are doing (Default: 1.0)
 - valence_cut_guess: Initial Guess for the Nelder-Mead algorithm for cut in valence correction (Default: 3.0)
 - conduction_cut_guess: Initial Guess for the Nelder-Mead algorithm for cut in valence correction (Default: 2.0)
 - tolerance: Minimum level of precision for the result of the Nelder-Mead algorithm (Default: 0.01)